yixin1230/CPP_Module/CPP02/README.md

 ### void f() const
-makes the function itself const, this only really has meaning for member functions. making a member function const means that it cannot call any non-const member funcitons, nor can it change any member variables.
+Makes the function itself const, this only really has meaning for member functions.
+Making a member function const means that it cannot call any non-const member funcitons, nor can it change any member variables.
 It also means that the function can be called via a const object if the class

 ```